Public Masses to resume Wednesday, May 6

 Family households may sit together in one pew and all other persons must maintain social distancing in Church; from front to back, in every Church every other pew is to be left empty.

 Holy Communion will continue to be distributed under the sacred species of the Consecrated Host only, and Holy Communion is to be received in the hand only.
+(UPDATE: the lay faithful are now allowed to receive Holy Communion either in the hand or on the tongue)

 Only ordained clergy (priests and deacons) and canonically instituted Acolytes are to distribute Holy Communion, no Extra-ordinary ministers are to distribute until further notice.
 Social distancing is to be maintained by the faithful as they receive Holy Communion.